 I remember when I was a kid, my mom used to pack apples in water to can them, and they would end up being really mushy, then a friend taught her how to can them without adding water so that they would come out firm, and stay intact.

 The end result was fantastic!
-The apples came out of the jars firm, and almost crisp, which made them perfect for making apple crisp, and other apple desserts that use just apples as opposed to apple pie filling.
+The apples came out of the jars firm, and almost crisp, which made them perfect for making apple crisp, and other apple desserts that use just apples as opposed to using apple pie filling every time.
+The options are limitless.

 Needless to say, we started canning apples without water, and never looked back.